gwhall/Millennial/_posts/2017-12-24-About the Author.md

 tags: [sample]
 image: Me-with-bags-of-bean.jpg
 ---

-Hi there!
-I'm Griffin.
-I am by no means a fermentation expert- I come from the central coast of California, and have spent the past six years in Davis, CA earning my Bachelors in Biology, then assisting to begin and manage the ecology lab of Dr. Rachel Vannette.
+I come from the central coast of California, and have spent the past six years in Davis, CA. There, I earned my B.S.-Biology, and worked to establish and manage the ecology lab of Dr. Rachel Vannette.
 Here is her  (<a href="http://vannettelab.faculty.ucdavis.edu/" target="_blank">research</a>).
-This gave me a solid idea of how to set up and perform scientific experiments.
-I was honored to be asked to come work in Guatemala- I hope this experience will help me get a coffee research job!
+Working there gave me foundational skills to set up and perform scientific experiments.
+I have been fortunate in being able to travel, and I want to connect people from the countries I have visited.
+My hope in posting is that people from coffee consumer countries learn better what origin countries are really like (and vice versa).

+Feel free to contact me at any of the posted links.

+<a href="https://www.merriam-webster.com/word-of-the-day">Word of the day</a>